rochelleterman/PS239T/02_Unix-Bash/Assignment_02.md

 #### Due Sept 15

-1. Complete the Codecademy Command-Line Track!
+Part 1: Complete the Codecademy Command-Line Track.

 Login into https://www.codecademy.com/.
 Your username is listed on bCourses.
 Your password is `pythonisawesome`.